monjojane/billiegene/README.md

 # Example Usage
 If you wish to skip the data parsing step as well, we already have a dataset ready (`example_parsed_data.csv`) to make predictions on.
 This dataset has been parsed and aggregated using our scripts.

-All you have to do is to `cd` into `prediction` folder and run the `example_prediction.py` file to generate the results without having to edit the script.
+All you have to do is to `cd` into `predictions` folder and run the `example_prediction.py` file to generate the results without having to edit the script.

 ```bash
 python3 example_prediction.py